Shumit07/ACM-BCB-Workshop/README.md

 ---

 ## 🎯 Learning Objectives
-By the end of this workshop, participants will be able to:
+By the conclusion of this workshop, participants will be able to:
-1. **Recognize** the self-care challenges faced by patients with chronic diseases.
-2. **Understand** the foundations of RAG and its agentic enhancements.
+- Recognize challenges in chronic disease self-care and how AI-driven assistants can help.
+- Understand the fundamentals of **RAG** and how **Agentic RAG** enhances it through multi-step retrieval and orchestration.
-3. **Learn** about architecture components such as LLMs, retrieval pipelines, and orchestration frameworks.
+- Learn about architecture components (LLMs, retrieval pipelines, agent frameworks, medical knowledge bases).
-4. **Observe** live demos of both RAG and Agentic RAG in action, including data retrieval and validated response generation.
+- Observe a **live demo** of an Agentic RAG assistant applied to chronic disease management.
+- Gain familiarity with practical tools and best practices for development, including safety, privacy, and limitations.
+- Identify opportunities and future research directions for deploying agentic AI in personalized medicine.

 ---

+## 🎯 Target Audience
+This workshop is designed for a broad range of participants in **biomedical data science and health informatics**:
+- Data scientists & machine learning engineers
+- Biomedical & clinical researchers
+- Digital health professionals
+- Clinicians with interest in AI-assisted care

+Attendees should have basic familiarity with **AI/ML concepts** and some **Python coding experience** to follow the technical portions.

+---

+## 🗂️ Outline
+**Duration**: Half-day interactive demonstration (9 AM – 1 PM)
+**Format**: Mix of presentations, live coding, and case study demonstrations

+---

 ## 🗓️ Proposed Schedule

-- **09:00–09:45** — Introduction
+**09:00–09:45 — Introduction & Background**
+- Welcome and workshop goals
+- Chronic disease self-care challenges
+- Rise of AI in healthcare: From simple chatbots to GPT-based assistants

+**09:45–10:00 — Break / Q&A**

+**10:00–10:45 — From RAG to Agentic RAG: Technical Foundations**
+- RAG primer with examples
+- Challenges with static RAG
-- **10:00–10:45** — Foundations of RAG & Agentic RAG
+- Agentic RAG explained: plan → retrieve → analyze → iterate
-- **11:00–11:45** — *Live Demo 1*: Building a RAG Assistant for Self-Care Management
+- Tools & frameworks (e.g., LangChain, LlamaIndex, OpenAI API)

+**10:45–11:00 — Break / Q&A**

-- **11:45–12:30** — *Live Demo 2*: Building an Agentic RAG Assistant
+**11:00–11:45 — Live Demo 1: Building an Agentic RAG Assistant**
+- Scenario: Diabetes self-care assistant
+- System architecture (LLM, vector DB, orchestration)
+- Live coding: agent initialization and query examples

+**11:45–12:30 — Live Demo 2: Case Study & Interactive Q&A**
+- Audience-driven queries to the agent
+- Exploring system limitations and guardrails
+- Evaluation (accuracy, safety, readability)
+- Extending to other conditions (heart failure, hypertension)

-- **12:30–13:00** — Conclusion and Q&A
+**12:30–13:00 — Conclusion & Closing Q&A**
+- Future improvements & research directions
+- Ethical concerns (privacy, safety, validation)

 ---

+## 💻 Instructions for Participants

+### Minimum Requirements
+- Laptop with a modern browser
+- High-speed internet
+- (Optional) Google account for **Colab**, or Hugging Face / OpenAI accounts if using APIs
+- Basic Python familiarity (recommended for notebook demos)

+### Setup & Resources
+Prior to the workshop, participants will receive:
+- A **GitHub repository** with example code, notebooks, and sample data
+- A **Google Colab notebook** for interactive demos

+Steps:
+1. **Access notebooks**: open in Google Colab (preferred) or download locally
+2. **Download data**: sample datasets included in repo (synthetic patient records, knowledge bases)
+3. **Install dependencies**: via `requirements.txt` or provided Colab setup cells
+4. **API keys (if needed)**: instructions will be provided for any external APIs (e.g., OpenAI GPT)
+5. **Test environment**: run a provided snippet to confirm everything works before the session

+Participants not running code can still benefit by **observing demos** and interacting with the shared interface.

+---

 ## 👥 Organizers

-- **Shumit Saha** — Assistant Professor of Biomedical Data Science, Meharry Medical College.
-Focus: AI for chronic disease management.
+- **Shumit Saha** — Assistant Professor of Biomedical Data Science, Meharry Medical College, USA.
+  Research: AI, NLP, and multimodal data for chronic disease management.

-- **Subash Neupane** — Assistant Professor of Computer Science & Data Science, Meharry Medical College.
-Focus: grounded generative AI.
+- **Subash Neupane** — Assistant Professor of Computer Science & Data Science, Meharry Medical College, USA.
+  Research: Grounding Generative AI in verifiable medical knowledge using Neuro-Symbolic AI.

-- **Broderick Bellard** — MSc candidate in Data Science, Meharry Medical College.
-Focus: explainable ML.
+- **Broderick Bellard** — MSc candidate in Data Science, Meharry Medical College, USA.
+  Research: AI-driven healthcare, drug repurposing, equitable and explainable ML.

-- **Himanshu Tripathi** — PhD candidate in Computer Science, University of Alabama.
-Focus: privacy-preserving ML.
+- **Himanshu Tripathi** — PhD candidate in Computer Science, University of Alabama, USA.
+  Research: Privacy-preserving ML.

 ---